rtCamp/docs.rtcamp.com/rtbiz/core/user/features/access-control/index.md

 - *Columns:* First column lists of all the rtBiz modules that have been registered with rtBiz.
 Since rtBiz itself is registered for its ACL use,  therefore rtBiz is there as the first item of the column.
 - *Rows:* The first row represents the departments.
-The subsequent rows represents the access level of that departmentâs contacts to a module.
+The subsequent rows represents the access level of that department's contacts to a module.

 ### Roles and Access Levels